dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 N.b.: in your CSS style element, class names start with a period.
 In your HTML elements' class attribute, the class name does not include the period.

 * `External`

-* It is a good practice to end inline style declarations with a `;`